JustinGuese/datafortress.cloud.hugo/content/english/blog/enhancing-stock-data-for-your-python-algorithmic-trading-model.md

-+++
+---
-author = "Justin Guese"
+author: "Justin Guese"
-bg_image = "/images/download.png"
+bg_image: "/images/download.png"
-categories = ["finance", "algorithmic trading"] date = 2022-01-26T23:00:00Z
+categories: ["finance", "algorithmic trading"]
+date: 2022-01-26T23:00:00Z
-description = "The typical machine learning algorithm can only work with the data it got.
+description: "The typical machine learning algorithm can only work with the data it got.
 It (usually) can not create new features or interpretations like \"If volume increases and the 3rd derivative of price rises, the price will most likely go up\", but instead can only \"look\" at the data it got.
-These would be calculations like \"if the price is above 100 USD, and the volume above 2000, the price will most likely go up\"." image = "/images/download.png" tags = ["ai investing", "investing", "stocks", "finance", "algorithmic trading"] title = "Enhancing stock data for your Python Algorithmic Trading Model" type = "post"
+These would be calculations like \"if the price is above 100 USD, and the volume above 2000, the price will most likely go up\"."

-+++
+image: "/images/download.png"
+tags: ["ai investing", "investing", "stocks", "finance", "algorithmic trading"]
+title: "Enhancing stock data for your Python Algorithmic Trading Model"
+type: "post"
+---

 Let us say you are planning to build your own algorithmic trading model.